Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Stand on your knees and separate your thighs hip-distance apart.
 Inhale, lengthen your spine and place your palms on your lower back with your fingers facing down.
 Exhale, draw your chin toward your chest.
 Inhale, strongly engage your abdominals, breathe into your sternum, and draw your shoulder blades together to arch your upper back into a backbend.
 Option: Lower your hands to your heels for a deeper backbend.
 Hold for 5 breaths.
 Return to Child’s Pose to rest.

-Accessibility Options: Place a block between your thighs to stabilize your lower body and a blanket below the knees for sensitive knees.
+Accessibility Options: Place a block between your thighs ankles to rest your hands or slide a block between your thighs to stabilize your lower body.
+You can also take a blanket beneath your knees.

 Ardha Navasana (Half Boat Pose)